ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 The RSL is what we feel to be a moderately comfortable amount of monthly income to have.
 This allows for more generosity as well as to be able to save for an emergency fund.

 We have set different amounts depending on one's circumstances.
-Here are the current support levels:
+Here are the current monthly support levels:

 Category | MSL | RSL
 --------- | --------- | ---------
 **Individual** | ¥110,000 | ¥150,000
 **Couple** | ¥190,000 | ¥250,000
-**Family (1 child)** | ¥260,000 | ¥350,000
+**Small Family** | ¥260,000 | ¥350,000

+If you are considering joining us shorter term (1 to 2 years), we can consider savings as part of your support by dividing your savings by the number of months you'd like to serve here.
+Savings should also include moving-in and setup costs (see below).
+But please do not do this without prayer, as it is much better to raise the full amount in monthly support before your arrival.

 ## Moving-in and Setup Costs